 Vitamin C is also found abundantly in berries and citrus fruits such as pomegranate, lemon and lime.
 Needless to say, combining all of these ingredients into a smoothie or fruit salad recipe makes for one powerful— and 100% natural— “skin food” recipe.

 2. Cruciferous Vegetables

 Brussels sprouts, broccoli, cauliflower, kale, and cabbage, are rich in sulfur, a trace mineral that has been shown to hold collagen links together.

 Sulfur is also needed to help with phase II liver detox, which is the phase of body detoxification where toxins are being prepared to be eliminated.
 As mentioned above, toxins are one of the worst offenders when it comes to your skin health because they can break down collagen.

 A quick note about cruciferous vegetables...

 While cruciferous vegetables are one of nature’s best foods for detoxification, the tough fiber they contain can be difficult for some people to digest and breakdown, causing gas, cramping and bloating.
 Steaming or lightly sautéing cruciferous vegetables in coconut oil is easier on digestion.

 The amazing green superfood, chlorella, may be Mother Nature’s best kept secret for fighting fine lines and wrinkles, and promoting clear, glowing skin.

 Chlorella contains several nutrients that may be helpful in supporting your body’s natural collagen production, but perhaps the most powerful nutrient found in chlorella is Chlorella Growth Factor, or CGF .
 Chlorella is the only food to contain this powerful nutrient, which helps chlorella rapidly grow and multiply by 4 every 20-24 hours.

-While chlorella is most commonly taken as a nutritional supplement, you can add Sun Chlorella powder or Sun Chlorella granules to your smoothies and raw food recipes.
+While chlorella is most commonly taken as a nutritional supplement, you can add Sun Chlorella powder to your smoothies and raw food recipes.
 You can also add an extra boost of Chlorella Growth Factor to your diet by using Sun Wakasa Gold Plus, a concentrated CGF extract.